 Often referred to as the ‘Imperial Cathedral’, the Aachen Cathedral (in Aachen, west of Bonn, Germany) is a Roman Catholic church that is the oldest cathedral in northern Europe.
 The building also held the distinction of being the church of coronation for over 40 German rulers for 595 consecutive years.
-However, beyond pomp and grandeur, there is more this medieval building that indirectly pertains to the ‘lost knowledge’ of its original European creators.
-In fact, the church as Palatine Chapel was founded quite momentously in 796 AD by the great Charlemagne, who wanted this architectural conception to be the sacred point of his thriving capital city.
+However, beyond pomp and grandeur, there is more to this medieval building that indirectly pertains to the ‘lost knowledge’ of its original European creators.
+In fact, the church as a Palatine Chapel was founded quite ceremoniously in 796 AD by the great Charlemagne, who wanted this architectural conception to be the sacred ‘point’ of his thriving capital city.
 The architects and builders seemingly inspired by such a religious and cultural scope, incorporated enigmatic (as well as mysterious) elements that were rarely achieved or even alluded to in the preceding years of European Dark Age.

 However, there is more to this octagonal core that just the exquisite scope of physical architecture.
-For example, the very nature of the octagon alludes the so-called ‘eight day’ or the Lord’s Day, and therefore signifies the Resurrection of Christ and the glory of eternal life.
+For example, the very nature of the octagon alludes to the ‘8th day’ or the Lord’s Day and therefore signifies the Resurrection of Christ and the glory of eternal life.
 Such numerology-oriented attributes are also found in the dimensions of the Palatine Chapel, with its diameter and height corresponding to 10 by 10 Carolingian feet (equal to 322.4 mm).
 Ten is also the number of perfection in architectural symbolism developed by the middle ages – and as such, it is often repeated in the spatial scope of the Aachen Cathedral.

-Such ‘healthy’ credentials of this place was perhaps the primary reason that Charlemagne was enticed by Aachen – and he probably even made use of the hot springs prevalent in the area.
-However, given his political/religious acumen, the Carolingian emperor also saw the opportunity to consecrate the site with Christian motifs, designs and even relics (including the claimed swaddling clothes of baby Jesus and the lion-cloth worn by Jesus during his crucifixion).
+Such ‘healthy’ credentials of this place were perhaps the primary reason that Charlemagne was enticed by Aachen – and he probably even made use of the hot springs prevalent in the area.
+However, given his political/religious acumen, the Carolingian Emperor also saw the opportunity to consecrate the site with Christian motifs, designs and even relics (including the claimed swaddling clothes of baby Jesus and the loin-cloth worn by Jesus during his crucifixion).
 These artworks and artifacts inside the Aachen Cathedral symbolically stood against the old pagan ways of ‘dark age’ Europe – thus figuratively establishing a new and enlightened European order.

 But paradox seemingly made its way into this allegorical clash of the old and new ways.
 For example, a few experts (like German photographer Hermann Weisweiler) have noted how the aforementioned octagonal plan of the Palatine Chapel apparently corresponds to the overhead plan of the sarsen stone arrangement (including the lintel ring and inner horseshoe) found in the Stonehenge, a monument built more than 2,000 years before the Palace of Aachen.
 However, it should be noted that such an occurrence might be purely coincidental – and as such, the ‘similarities’ in these plans are still under debate.

 This magnificent (yet seemingly austere) throne in question was raised on a platform accessed by six-steps, and it was built from marble salvaged from older Roman pillars – thus signifying the allusion to the past.
 But beyond figurative means, the builders could have also possibly made use of advanced astronomy to place this throne in a specific zone.
-Such progressive studies (and application) of the sun path in turn aided the ‘mystical’ arrangement of the space where the emperor was showcased as being effulgent, basking in the glory of the sun.
+Such progressive studies (and application) of the sun path, in turn, aided the ‘mystical’ arrangement of the space where the emperor was showcased as being effulgent, basking in the glory of the sun.